pzrsa/parsam.io/data/articles/website.md

    There are plenty of services that you could buy a domain from.
 I recommend starting with [Namecheap](https://www.namecheap.com/).
 Don't bother spending more than £10 per year, you want to get up and running quickly.
 Try to go for something like `.xyz` if your name is common.
 The goal is to just own a domain name, you could always change it.

 3. **Start distributing copies of your content on other platforms**.
 This practice was something I've been doing since the inception of my website.
-Its known as [POSSE](https://indieweb.org/POSSE).
+It's known as [POSSE](https://indieweb.org/POSSE).
 I never knew until my friend [Cameron](https://cameronbrown.co.uk/) showed me.

    Everytime you create a new post, post it on all the social media sites and take advantage of the popular network without being reliant.
 Put it on Twitter, Substack, Medium, Reddit, Hacker News, Facebook (jk) and any other place you could.
 The aim is to have all of that traffic also pointed to your website.